 In addition, Essex is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Essex is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Essex is a great place for families with children to consider.
+First of all, many other families with children live here, making Essex a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Essex has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Essex’s overall crime rate is lower than average for the country.

 Essex is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Essex in 2022 was $64,238, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $256,952 for a family of four.
-However, Essex contains both very wealthy and poor people as well.
+The per capita income in Essex in 2022 was $70,241, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $280,964 for a family of four.

 The people who call Essex home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Essex residents report their race to be White.
-Important ancestries of people in Essex include Irish, English, Italian, German, and French Canadian.
+Important ancestries of people in Essex include Irish, English, Italian, French, and German.

 The most common language spoken in Essex is English.
 Other important languages spoken here include Italian and Polish.

-Did you know that the neighborhood has more Canadian and French Canadian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French Canadian and Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.5% of this neighborhood's residents have Canadian ancestry and 4.3% have French Canadian ancestry.
+In fact, 4.6% of this neighborhood's residents have French Canadian ancestry and 2.5% have Portuguese ancestry.

 is also pretty special linguistically.
 Significantly, 12.7% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 98.8% of the neighborhoods in America.

 The neighbors in the neighborhood in Essex are wealthy, making it among the 15% highest income neighborhoods in America.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 90.3% of the neighborhoods in America.
-With 15.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 61.9% of U.S. neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 93.2% of the neighborhoods in America.
+In addition, 9.7% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 50.8% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the neighborhood in Essex, MA, residents most commonly identify their ethnicity or ancestry as Irish (21.2%).
-There are also a number of people of English ancestry (20.3%), and residents who report Italian roots (12.7%), and some of the residents are also of German ancestry (5.1%), along with some French Canadian ancestry residents (4.3%), among others.
+In the neighborhood in Essex, MA, residents most commonly identify their ethnicity or ancestry as Irish (23.3%).
+There are also a number of people of English ancestry (20.1%), and residents who report Italian roots (14.3%), and some of the residents are also of French ancestry (7.0%), along with some German ancestry residents (5.7%), among others.